 As a best-of-breed solution provider, we are regularly part of a larger HR systems upgrade project.
 Talent Acquisition (TA) professionals often invite other HR leaders to these early sessions, particularly if they are pursuing a Total Talent Management approach that will impact the broader HR team (i.e. incorporating both permanent and contingent recruitment, internal mobility and outplacement).
 These consultations are a great opportunity to discuss the challenges and pain points that the teams are experiencing and learn about some of the basic features that can solve them.

 3. Requirements Building for HR Tech

 A detailed demonstration of the platform is done best with the entire team present – stopping at features of particular interest to individual functions.
 Think of this as the product deep-dive to confirm this solution is a contender.
-Having the right people in your organisation involved in the demonstration makes it easier to talk about the known and unknown benefits that the technology can offer.
+Having the right people in your organization involved in the demonstration makes it easier to talk about the known and unknown benefits that the technology can offer.
 It’s also an opportunity for the vendor’s implementation expert to gain further insight into your current and future technology plans, identify potential integration or configuration requirements, and map out the recruitment workflow.

 Procuring recruitment software is often part of a larger HR transformation project or Total Talent solution.
 As one part of your technology stack, we want to ensure you get the most out of your solution by exploring potential efficiencies gained through tech integrations.
-An understanding of your organisation’s unique HR workflow is helpful to assess if the HR tech solution is a good fit.
+An understanding of your organization’s unique HR workflow is helpful to assess if the HR tech solution is a good fit.
 Reputable HR software vendors will be honest if they can’t meet your specific needs.
-The ideal HR Tech partner will go even further, showing you features and workflows you didn’t even realise were possible.
+The ideal HR Tech partner will go even further, showing you features and workflows you didn’t even realize were possible.